Why Buy stock in Liberty Oilfield Services Inc. (LBRT)?

 Liberty Oilfield Services Inc. (NYSE:LBRT) trade information

-Despite being -4.86% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Sep 18 when the LBRT stock price touched $9.89-8 or saw a rise of 8.9%.
-Year-to-date, Liberty Oilfield Services Inc. shares have moved -18.97%, while the 5-day performance has seen it change 10.55%.
-Over the past 30 days, the shares of Liberty Oilfield Services Inc. (NYSE:LBRT) have changed 30.77%.
-Short interest in the company has seen 4.61 Million shares shorted with days to cover at 0.01.
+Sporting 4.11% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Sep 21 when the LBRT stock price touched $8.83-1 or saw a rise of 16.76%.
+Year-to-date, Liberty Oilfield Services Inc. shares have moved -33.9%, while the 5-day performance has seen it change -18.42%.
+Over the past 30 days, the shares of Liberty Oilfield Services Inc. (NYSE:LBRT) have changed 12.21%.
+Short interest in the company has seen 4.78 Million shares shorted with days to cover at 0.01.

 Liberty Oilfield Services Inc. (LBRT) estimates and forecasts